nodejs/node/doc/api/fs.md

 * `callback` {Function}
   * `exists` {boolean}

-Test whether or not the given path exists by checking with the file system.
+Test whether or not the element at the given `path` exists by checking with the file system.
 Then call the `callback` argument with either true or false:

 ```mjs